Once you’ve chosen a monitor type, start configuring the monitor.

 Note: It is recommended that you set the missing data window to at least two times the evaluation period.

-Alternatively, if you are monitoring a metric over an auto-scaling group of hosts that stop and start automatically, notifying for no data would produce a lot of notifications.
-For this case, you should not enable notifications for missing data.
+In this case, you should not enable notifications for missing data.
 This option does not work if it is enabled at a time when data has not been reporting for a long period.

 For a monitor that does not notify on missing data, if a group does not report data, the monitor skips evaluations and eventually drops the group.
 During this period, the bar in the results page stays green.
 When there is data and groups start reporting again, the green bar shows an OK status and backfills to make it look like there was no interruption.